 It’s an attractive offering.
-A day out by the sea in a town famous for its oysters, where you can get creative with your partner in the name of love, and walk away with two self-crafted wedding bands that you will both wear and treasure together.
+A day out or a weekend break in the beautiful rural Welsh Countryside, where you can get creative with your partner in the name of love, and walk away with two self-crafted wedding bands that you will both wear and treasure together.
 What’s not to love?

 “Exactly”, says Mark, “It’s a far cry from my old job in finance in Hackney.
 I actually started doing night classes in Silversmithing as a stress relief to my day job and loved it so much that I went on to train at London Metropolitan University and then University of Creative Arts where I earned my BA Hons in Silversmithing, Goldsmithing and Jewellery Making.